FlowFuse/website/src/handbook/peopleops/code-of-conduct.md

 ### Reporting Violations

-If you are subject to or witness unacceptable behavior, or have any other concerns, please notify an appropriate member of FlowForge leadership as soon as possible.
+If you are subject to or witness unacceptable behavior, or have any other concerns, please notify an appropriate member of FlowForge leadership (Peopleops manager, CTO, and/or CEO) as soon as possible.

 It is a violation of this policy to retaliate against any person making a complaint of Unacceptable Behavior or against any person participating in the